Litoria serrata

 Description

 A large species of frog reaching up to 8.5 cm in body length.
 It has a grey-brown, gold-brown, reddish-brown, or green back, with or without cream-coloured or green patches.
 The belly is white and the male sometimes has dark brown flecks on the throat.
 The pupil is horizontal and the iris is gold-bronze, with a distinct green crescent in the upper half.
 The legs and forearms are serrated on the outer side and there is a small spike on each heel.
 Fingers are half-webbed and toes are nearly fully webbed, both with large discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Spicicalyx, resulting in the proposed species name of Spicicalyx serrata.

 Breeding Biology